Download Full Text (932 KB)

 Adult and Continuing Education and Teaching | Curriculum and Instruction | Instructional Media Design | Junior High, Intermediate, Middle School Education and Teaching | Online and Distance Education | Public History

 Kann, Charles W. III, "Implementing Time Lines in Microsoft Excel Templates" (2017).
-Gettysburg College Open Educational Resources.
+Open Textbooks.
 4.

 Adult and Continuing Education and Teaching Commons, Curriculum and Instruction Commons, Instructional Media Design Commons, Junior High, Intermediate, Middle School Education and Teaching Commons, Online and Distance Education Commons, Public History Commons